Our Curriculum Intent

 At Whittington Primary School, we aim to share our vision of high aspirations for all of our pupils through our high expectations across the wider curriculum; by setting these high expectations, our pupils are aware of the standards we expect in all lessons and learning opportunities.

-Reading at Whittington Primary School
+Reading at Whittington Primary and Nursery School

 Reading is a high priority area of our English curriculum at Whittington Primary.
 Reading is a fundamental skill, used to stimulate children's imaginations and learn to acquire a love for books.
 A centralised aspect of our Book-Led Curriculum across the school, reading influences the thoughts, feelings and emotions of all of our learners.
 We monitor the children’s reading at home and encourage parents to be fully active and engaged with us in this in order to support their child’s ongoing development.